tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 I fly under the radar, I use undocumented procs

-When u use me, ur laid back and chillin&#8217; in ur crocs
+When u use me, ur laid back and chillin' in ur crocs

 I can show u stats and shrink ur files